Louis, Duke of Rohan: Career

-Louis was very rich, with an annual income of 50,000 ecus, but he was a miser and greedy.
-His greed caused him to fall out with his sister Anne, which led to bad relations with the king himself.

 Military service

 Louis campaigned in Flanders in 1667, and in the same year he became head of the nobility in Brittany and was the king's representative there.
 He was also involved in sieges at Tournai, Douai, and Lille.

 Personal life

 He married Marie Élisabeth de Bec-Crespin de Grimaldi, marquise de Vardes, a granddaughter of Jacqueline de Bueil, mistress of King Henri IV.
 Louis and Marie Élisabeth were married on 18 July 1678 at the Château de Saint-Cloud, residence of Philippe de France, Monsieur (brother of Louis XIV) and his wife Elizabeth Charlotte of the Palatinate, Madame.

 His wife brought a considerable dowry.
 She was the sole heiress of her father, François René du Bec-Crespin, marquis de Vardes, comte de Moret, and Catherine Nicolaï, marquise de Goussainville.
 Louis and Jacqueline had 11 children, of which two sons and a daughter would go on to have progeny.
 Their children were: